junh1024/junh1024-Documents/Audio/Surround/Instrument placement in surround.md

 - Lead instrument(s)
 - Guitars
 - Woodwinds (Oboe, Clarinet, Bassoon)
-- Percussive Synths & Pianos (if there's not enough activity @back, it's OK to put these @back.
-Remember to treat all pianos as a single group)
+- Percussive Synths

+## Front OR Back
+- Acoustic Piano
+- Electric Piano
+- It might be a good idea to put all pianos in the same place as they share some characteristics

 ## Front & Back for 5.x/Front & Side for 7.x
 #### Things With Long Notes